department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/test-fees.md

 - The cost of specialized tests
 - Administrative fees <br>

-### We'll also pay you back for the approved tests listed below.
+### We'll also pay you back for the approved tests listed below

 **Approved college admissions tests:**